fresh8/awesome/security.md

 * [Social Engineering Toolkit](https://github.com/trustedsec/social-engineer-toolkit)
 * [Kali Linux](https://kali.org/) - SecOps Linux OS with multiple tools available for use
+* [Archery](https://archerysec.info/) - helps perform scans (as part of CI/CD) and manage vulnerabilities.
+Essentially an automation and management layer over other tools like OpenVAS and OWASP ZAP.

 # Awesome Lists